Corundas and Uchepos: The Tamale Lovers Rejoice

 Although it is unclear who and when they started making them, historical notes link this kind of “tamale” in harvest rituals or ceremonies with the Purépecha Royalty.

 It is believed that initially, people ate them alone; however, accompaniments such as sauce and cream were added over time.

-Unlike other varieties of tamales, corundas are salty and eaten with cheese, cream, or jocoque (a dairy product based on fermented milk) and spicy sauces made from tomato, and serrano chile, rajas, and sometimes pork.
+Unlike other types of tamales, corundas are salty and eaten with cheese, cream, or jocoque (a dairy product based on fermented milk) and spicy sauces made from tomato, serrano chile, rajas, and sometimes pork.